Overview of VVAS Plug-ins

 Acceleration Development guide for XMULTISRC

-Xmultisrc plugin interacts with the acceleration kernel through a set of Core APIs and utility APIs exposed by an acceleration software library.
-Smart camera VVAS code uses the Xmultisrc plugin to perfom the Image pre-processing step.
-We will use the same plugin for the Image processing Application.
-In this we will give an overview of the plugin development
+The xmultisrc plug-in interacts with the acceleration kernel through a set of core APIs and utility APIs exposed by an acceleration software library.
+The SmartCam VVAS code uses the xmultisrc plug-in to perform the Image pre-processing step.
+You use the same plug-in for the Image processing Application.
+In this tutorial, an overview of the plug-in development is provided.

 VVAS Core APIs

-2. Starting the kernel.
+2. Starting the kernel

 3. Waiting for the kernel done

-4. Denitilizating the plugin
+4. Deinitializing the plug-in

-Plugin Initialization
+Plug-in Initialization

-Starting the kernel
+Starting the Kernel

 Kernel Properties